 Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) A^2 entrance assessment a total of two times.
-If

-(HESI) A- entrance assessment a total of two times.
 If the minimum score is not met, the applicant must wait six (6) months before retesting.